daniel8691/loan-prediction/README.md

 # loan-prediction

-Loan prediction using various machiine learning techiques from Python's Scikit-Learn Library
+Loan prediction using various machiine learning techiques from Python's Scikit-Learn Library.
+Using the classifiers, predict whether a loan case will be paid off or not

 ### Load Dataset
 Load and clean historical dataset from previous loan applications